 The community outreach program serves as a means for collaborating with tribal communities in establishing and conducting tribal community program and research priorities, and for providing evidence-based cancer prevention and control to tribal communities and clinical settings.

-For more information on NACP's Outreach Program, please e-mail Laura Esham, Administrative Associate at: firstname.lastname@example.org
+For more information on NACP's Outreach Program, please e-mail Laura Esham, the Administrative Associate at: firstname.lastname@example.org

 NACP Outreach Newsletter